Prinz23/nzbgetpp/README.md

 Scan Script for NZBGet 13+

-unpacks only nzb's from: .zip, .tar, .tar.gz, .tgz, .gz, .rar (not version 5)
+unpacks only nzb's from: .zip, .tar, .tar.gz, .tgz, .gz, .rar

 set all Parameter to the unpacked nzb's:
 Category, Priority, Top, Paused (NZBGet 13+)